-If there’s one thing all parents are likely to agree on it’s that newborn baby clothes are ridiculously cute.
+If there’s one thing all parents are likely to agree on it’s that tiny baby clothes are ridiculously cute.

-But given the size of a newborn baby varies quite a lot, and that babies grow very quickly, you may be wondering how long your little one is likely to wear newborn clothes.
+But given the size of a newborn baby boy or girl varies quite a lot, and that babies grow very quickly, you may be wondering how long your little one is likely to wear newborn clothes.

 The answer will come down to a range of factors including their birth size and weight, rate of growth, style of clothes and the clothing brand.

-On average newborn clothes last 3-6 weeks from birth, but in some cases this may be much shorter, and if your baby has particularly long limbs or torso, they may even skip newborn clothing completely.
+On average newborn clothes last 3-6 weeks from birth, but in some cases this may be much shorter, and if your baby has particularly long limbs or torso, they may even skip this type of clothing completely.

 How Long Do Babies Wear Newborn Clothes?

-There is no one-size-fits-all when it comes to how long your baby will wear newborn clothing.
+There is no one-size-fits-all when it comes to how long your baby will wear any sort of clothing.

 Some of the key factors that determine the answer include: